Did you start making changes to your diet and want to know where you lose weight first?

 You may not necessarily see visceral fat when looking in the mirror.
 In reality, you can only tell how much you have through imaging studies such as MRI scans.

-There is plenty of scientific evidence to show that the amount of visceral fat you have is highly correlated with disease and life expectancy.
+There is plenty of scientific evidence to show that the amount of visceral fat you have is highly correlated with heart disease and decreased life expectancy.

 I.e, the more visceral fat you have, the worse your health outcomes will be.

-It’s also important to note that exercise doesn’t seem to affect visceral fat as much as diet can.
+It’s also important to note that physical activity doesn’t seem to affect visceral fat as much as diet can.

 Another reason why you shouldn’t neglect the food component of the energy balance equation.